bemson/subetha-client-ax/README.md

 });
 ```

-#### When to end an exchange
+#### Knowing when to end an exchange

-Lengthy exchanges are generally unnecessary.
-Instead, you should use small, two or three round exchanges, then add some state to the given peer.
-Below demonstrates an exchange that "approves" a peer, such that regular events can use this flag in their logic.
+Under the hood, this plugin tracks each exchange, no matter it's length or duration; Lengthy exchanges are generally unnecessary.
+You should use small, two or three round exchanges, then add some state to the given peer.
+Below demonstrates an exchange that "approves" a peer, such that other events can use that flag in their logic.

 ```js
 var trusty = new Subetha.Client().open('wild-west@public');